YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVTMPDIR
 -------------------

-INVTMPDIR, Value for $ydb_tmpdir is either not found or not a directory: dddd - Reverting to default value
+INVTMPDIR, Value for $ydb_tmp is either not found or not a directory: dddd - Reverting to default value

 Error: Indicates the process cannot access directory dddd, which it may need for a number of actions; the directory may not exist as a directory or the process lacks authorization to locate the directory.